-The Katura tree is a wonderful ornamental plant for cold to temperate regions.
+The Katsura tree is a wonderful ornamental plant for cold to temperate regions.
 Although this is a low maintenance plant, a little information on how to take care of a Katsura tree will help you keep it healthy and strong as an attractive presence in your landscape.

 About Japanese Katsura Trees

 The grown up name for Katsura tree, Cercidiphyllum, refers to a genus of trees from Asia, in particular Japan and China.
-The trees are suited for moist soil in full sun and get no larger than 45 feet tall.
+The trees are suited for moist soil in full sun and get no larger than 45 feet (14 m.) tall.
 In fact, the majority of the trees are almost better classified as big bushes rather than trees.

 While there are other varieties, Katsura tree (Cercidiphyllum japonica) is one of the most popular landscape trees.
 This type hails from Japan and is an economically important deciduous forest tree.
 The leaves are multi-hued with heavy veins and tones of pink and green.
 In fall the heart-shaped leaves take on autumnal tones of gold, orange and red before they fall from the tree.

-Katsura flowers are tiny, white and insignificant, but the foliage has a strong brown sugar smell in fall, which adds to the tree’s appeal.
+Katsura flowers are tiny, white and insignificant, but the foliage has a strong brown sugar aroma in fall, which adds to the tree’s appeal.
 An interesting fact about Katsura trees is that the botanical name translates to ‘red leaf.’